June–August 2012 Hakkari clashes: Aftermath

 On 3 September PKK attacked government buildings in the city of Beytülşebap.
 10 Soldiers were killed in this attack.
 However Turkish Forces repelled the offensive and 20 PKK fighters were killed.
 Five days later on 8 September Turkish forces launched a new operation against PKK.
 During this operation 155 PKK fighters were claimed to be killed.
 During this operation PKK attacked Güzelyurt outpost 1 soldier and 1 village guard wounded 24 PKK fighter also killed.
 On the night of the 19 September, 60 tanks and 70 armoured vehicle reinforced Turkish Forces in war zone.
-This is the one of the biggest supply operation for several years in region.
+This was one of the biggest supply operation for several years in region.
 After heavy casualties PKK changed its tactics and begin to setting ambushes with mines.
 During this attacks 4 soldier and 8 police killed.
 After this attack PKK fighters pulled back.
 On 22 September Turkish Forces located rebels hideout and launched a new offensive against them.
 On 24 September pkk fighters attack a Turkish outpost at 15:00 hours.
 But there is no Turkish soldier or PKK fighter killed in this attack.
 After this attack Turkey changed tactics.
 Their new code is 'always more offensive and more pressive'.
 With this Turkish Forces planning to take every mountain under their control instead of sweeping large zones with patrols and waiting at outposts.

 Hakkari, Şırnak, Diyarbakır, Muş, Tunceli, Batman, Van, Siirt and Bingöl were selected as the primary operational points for cleaning the rebels.
 Government declared that 'After this point Turkish Forces will do everything they can for ending this war 'Operation called 'Last Spring Cleaning' On 25 September Turkish Forces located two rebels.
 While fighting one of the rebel killed with a bullet from head.
 After this another rebel killed within second.
 This two are the first victims of Turkey's new strategy (always more offensive and more pressive).
 At the same time 30 another rebel group circled in Tunceli. İn the city pkk attacked police force and killed 6 policeman.
 Fighting continued in the province and streets of Tunceli.
 With their new operation Turkish forces cleaned most of PKK from Şemdinli.